voodoohop/meteor-masonrify/README.md

 Easily add Masonry-style dynamic layouts to Meteor.
 Depends on the new Blaze UI.

-Currently uses Packery as the layouting engine.
-Will probably move to isotope soon for added flexibility.
+Currently uses Isotope as the layouting engine.

 usage: